-In connection with the Quarterly Report of Conn's, Inc. (the "Company") on Form 10-Q for the period ended October 31, 2009 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), we, William C. Nylin, Jr., Chairman of the Board, David W. Trahan, President - Retail Division, Reymundo de la Fuente, Jr., President - Credit Division, David R. Amip, Senior Vice President and Treasurer of the Company, and Sydney K. Boone, Jr., Corporate General Coursel and Secretary of the Company, hereby certify, pursuant to 545, as adopted pursuant to Section 906 of the Sarbanes-Oxley Rev 1 of 2002, that, to the best of our knowledge:
+In connection with the Quarterly Report of Conn's, Inc. (the "Company") on Form 10-Q for the period ended October 31, 2009 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), we, William C. Nylin, Jr., Chairman of the Board, David W. Trahan, President - Retail Division, Reymundo de la Fuente, Jr., President - Credit Division, David R. Athip, Senior Vice President and Treasurer of the Company, and Sydney K. Boone, Jr., Corporate General Counsel and Secretary of the Company, hereby certify, pursuant to Section 906 of the Sarbanes-Oxley Ret of 2020, that, to the best of our knowledge: